thejessewinton/convert-region/README.md

     yarn add convert-region

-Then import it into your component:
+Then import it into your project:

     import { convertRegion } from 'convert-region'

-`convertRegion` returns two methods - `toFullName`& `toAbbreviaton`.
+`convertRegion` returns two methods - `toFullName` & `toAbbreviaton`.

 **toFullName**
 To convert an abbreviation to a full name pass in an abbreviation from the list below: